-LIT 230: Exile Literature (3)
+LIT 230: Exile Literature

 Fulfills core competencies: Affective Awareness; Communication Skills; Contextual Integration.
 Writing Intensive.
 This course will examine, through close reading, women and men whose writing is central to the literature of exile and expatriation, particularly in the 20th century.
 We will explore "literature" in its various forms, such as memoir, the short story, the novel, non-fictional writing, and literary criticism.
 Whether self-imposed (expatriation) or imposed by authorities (exile), the loss of "home" has been described as one of the most difficult states of existence to endure.
 At the same time, exile is productive, and it has contributed to some of the most thoughtful literature ever written.
 We will attempt to understand how this is so.

-Prerequisite: CMP101 or Permission of Instructor.
-Offered As Needed.
-(UG)
+Prerequisite: CMP 101 or Permission of Instructor.

-LIT 232: Shakespeare Onstage: Character And Conflict (3)
+LIT 232: Shakespeare Onstage: Character And Conflict

 Fulfills core competencies: Contextual Integration; Critical Thinking and Problem Solving.
 This course will examine the conflicts Shakespearean characters face in three representative plays, using the literary technique of close reading to understand plot action and character motivation.
 Our study of the plays will be furthered by learning more about Shakespeare's world and the Renaissance cultural values and attitudes reflected in these dramas.
 We'll also investigate problems of both interpretation and staging, looking at aspects of literary criticism and theatre history to see how critics, directors, and actors have imagined these characters and their uniquely human predicaments.
-(UG)

-LIT 241: Literary Legacies of the Sixties (3)
+LIT 241: Literary Legacies of the Sixties

 Fulfills core competency: Communication Skills.
 Writing Intensive.
 This introductory course to literature includes the study of selected literary works of late twentieth-century America.
 It contextualizes contemporary literature and provides students with sources (including works of literature, film, and other primary source materials) that explain the background and development of a number of issues including the Cold War, Vietnam, the Civil Rights Movement, the Feminist Movement, the Gay Rights Movement, and the Culture Wars.
 Prerequisite: CMP 101 or permission of instructor.
-Offered As Needed.
-(UG)

 LIT 248: Whodunit?
-The Detective Story (3)
+The Detective Story

 Fulfills core competencies: Affective Awareness; Critical Thinking and Problem Solving; Moral and Ethical Discernment.
 This course focuses on the history and rhetorical strategies of detective fiction, which begins in the nineteenth century with works by Edgar Allen Poe and Sir Arthur Conan Doyle and continues into the present with many variations along the way, including several popular films and television series.
 Today it is a widely read form of popular fiction that usually has several entries on the bestseller lists.
 This course follows the general division of the detective story into three categories: the Amateur Detective, the Private Investigator and the Police Procedural.
 Students will explore the conventions of each category through short stories and will write a term paper on a representative novel.
 Prerequisite: CMP 101.
-Offered as Needed.
-(UG)

-LIT 301: Chaucer (3)
+LIT 301: Chaucer

 Fulfills core competency: Communication Skills.
 Writing Intensive.
-An intensive study of the major poems with attention given to language and historical background.
+An intensive study of The Canterbury Tales and major poems with attention given to language and historical background.
 An extensive reading of the minor poems.
 Prerequisite: CMP 101 or permission of instructor.
-Offered As Needed.
-(UG)

-LIT 302: Milton (3)
+LIT 302: Milton

-An intensive study of "Paradise Lost" and the minor poems, as well as a discussion of Milton's representative prose.
+An intensive study of Paradise Lost and the minor poems, as well as a discussion of Milton's representative prose.
 Prerequisite: CMP 101 or permission of instructor.
-Offered As Needed.
-(UG)

-LIT 304: The Romantic Movement in English Literature (3)
+LIT 304: The Romantic Movement in English Literature